hdfiresky/AI-Powered-Task-Manager/fastapi_backend.md

                 Respond with a valid JSON array of objects, where each object has a "title" key (string) and an optional "description" key (string).
             """

+            # Create a generation config to ensure the response is in JSON format.
+            generation_config = GenerationConfig(
+                response_mime_type="application/json"
+            )

-            # Generate content using the Gemini API, asking for a JSON response
+            # Generate content using the Gemini API
             response = model.generate_content(
                 prompt,
-                generation_config={"response_mime_type": "application/json"}
+                generation_config=generation_config
             )

             # The API should return a JSON string directly.